Zahro Express disaster: Prior to disaster

 Passengers began to board MV Zahro Express as early as 05:00 a.m local time.
 The crew members then asked permission from local authorities to depart from Muara Angke and was later granted.
 The manifest, which was given by the crew to the authorities, listed a total of 100 passengers and 5 crew members on board the ferry.
 The actual number of passengers on board, however, were over 200 people.

-At 07:30 a.m, the Chief Engineer of the ferry turned on the main engine of the ferry.
-He realized that there were smoke coming out from the engine compartment.
-As he headed towards the engine compartment, he turned on the outlet fans and discovered that the smoke was produced from a leaking exhaust pipe of the ferry’s generator.
+At 07:30 a.m, the chief engineer of the ferry turned on the main engine of the ferry.
+He realized that smoker was coming out from the engine compartment.
+As he headed towards the engine compartment, he turned on the outlet fans and discovered that the smoke was produced from a leaking exhaust pipe of the ferry's generator.
 The chief engineer then solved the problem by covering the leaking pipe with an asbestos cloth.

 MV Zahro Express departed from Muara Angke at 08:15 a.m, with a speed of 10 kn and a destination to Tidung Island.
 The visibility was excellent and the weather was in very good condition.